 Management of the Foundation

-The Foundation is administered by an elected Board of Directors, who serve without compensation.
+The Foundation is administered by an elected Board of Directors, who serve as volunteers and reside in various parts of the United States and the Philippines.
 The Board meets regularly in Washington, D.C. (and visitors are always welcome to join meetings).
-Advances in technology have enabled us to operate the Foundation with board members located in other parts of the U.S. and in the Philippines.
-Our Vice President in Manila monitors all scholarships, deals with school administrations, and provides guidance and support to the scholars.
+The Ituloy team — a team of previous scholars — and our Vice President in Manila monitor all scholarships, deal with school administrations, and provide guidance and support to the scholars.